Monadical-SAS/solana-dns/README.md

    Given all the properties above, having DNS as the authenticated source-of-truth for DNS is not a bad idea (whether to augment DNSSEC or replace it entirely).
    Caching layers that improve backwards-compatibility and speed can always be built on top, but everything gets easier when the underlying store is fast, immutable, and authenticated.

+### How does DNS work normally?

+**This is a simplified example of a standard DNS setup process without Solana DNS or DNSSEC:**

+1. You register a domain `example.com` on the Namecheap Registrar

+2. You set your authoritative nameservers in the NameCheap control panel to `ns1.digitalocean.com`

+3. NameCheap pushes the change to the [root dns servers](https://www.iana.org/domains/root/servers) for your TLD, in this case the root servers for `.com` (this is handled outside of the DNS system, usually using a protocol called the [Extensible Provisioning Protocol (EPP)](http://www.ietf.org/iesg/implementation/report-rfc4930-4934.txt))

+4. The root DNS servers update their NS records to point to your new authoritative name server `ns1.digitalocean.com`

+5. In your DigitalOcean account you configure the domain's DNS and set the `example.com` `A` record to `123.123.123.123`

+**Then a user comes along and makes a DNS request for your domain `example.com` using their configured DNS upstream server `1.1.1.1`:**

+1. User's device sends a DNS query to `1.1.1.1:53/udp` asking for the `example.com` `A` record (in plain text, unencrypted)

+2. Assuming `1.1.1.1` doesn't have the record cached, it asks the root domain servers "what nameserver can I use to look up this record?"

+3. The `.com` root domain server responds with `ns1.digitalocean.com`

+4. `1.1.1.1` then sends a query to `ns1.digitalocean.com` asking for the `example.com` `A` record

+5. `ns1.digitalocean.com` responds with `123.123.123.123` to `1.1.1.1`

+6. `1.1.1.1` caches this record and passes along the response back to the user

+7. The user receives back an unencrypted, unsigned, plaintext response containing `123.123.123.123`, stating that `1.1.1.1` was the server that answered the request

+**Unfortunately this system has a number of major security flaws!
+Can you spot some of them?**

+- there are many layers of *implicit trust* with no authentication or verification mechanism.
+You have to trust that
+  + `ns1.digitalocean.com`,
+  + `1.1.1.1`,
+  + the `.com` root servers,
+  + and every middle-box between you and them are **all** non-malicious, free of bugs, and are otherwise functioning perfectly.

+- the requests and responses are entirely in plaintext, making it trivial for middle-boxes to intercept, record, and modify query content
+- the responses are unsigned and unauthenticated, meaning the user has no idea if the you were the one who created that DNS record, or if a malicious/buggy/hacked middle-box just decided to return a different value randomly With no signature or public key to verify against, there's no way to know whether the response value has been tampered with.

+**Enter DNSSEC & DNS-over-HTTPS... two separate technologies aiming to solve two of the biggest issues.**

+- DNSSEC partially fixes the authentication issue by allowing people to pin a public key along with their authoritative name servers at the registrar level (NameCheap) / root DNS level (`.com` root servers).
+The user can then use the corresponding private key (that only they have access to), to sign all records added to their nameserver (`ns1.digitalocean.com`).
+DNSSEC-compatible clients can then receive signed DNS query responses, and can verify the signatures are valid against the public key published at the root level.

+- DNS-over-HTTPS (DOH) doesn't add any kind of authentication to the individual records, but it does allow users to form a direct, encrypted connection to their upstream DNS servers, and authenticate the server's identity using their public SSL certificate.
+This makes one link in the chain trusted, but it does nothing for the links upstream from the user's DNS server unless they're also using DNS over HTTPS or an equivalent encrypted transit method (which luckily many major providers do use).

+**So what does Solana add to the equation?**

+It removes the root DNS servers from the trust equation (e.g. the `.com` TLD servers).
+Remember that they have ultimate control over all record authentication because they could choose to ignore or maliciously change the DNSSEC public key that you published via the registrar.
+This implicit trust can be removed in Solana DNS because the public key is the user's wallet public key, which is intrinsically tied to their identity on the platform.
+Solana has no power to change the public key because the chain forms an immutable record, and only later statements signed with a revocation key are recognized by clients as authorized to change the public key in control of a given domain.

+The exact mechanics of how domain ownership verification will be carried out, or whether it's even necessar with Solana DNS have yet to be fully designed.

+However, we're confident that given the power of an immutable, globally sychronized database, with key-based identity baked in, many of the distributed-systems and authentication problems that have plagued DNS in the past become drastically easier to solve.

+This isn't just a case of "slap a blockchain on it and hope it gets better", this is a true novel distributed database-style solution that hasn't been feasible with traditional blockchains.
+Running usable DNS on blockchains is now feasible with the advent of fast proof-of-history chains, because it enables updates to happen within DNS TTL windows like 30sec, which are well below the 10min verification time that a chain like Bitcoin would require.
+Because changes can also be synchronously applied to appear to everyone across the world at the same time, we can also lose the "eventual consistency" and propagation delay issues that plagued standard DNS systems in the past.

+Solana DNS can also retain the nice distributed properties of past DNS systems.
+Because all records are signed all the way up to the root using the domain owner's public key, any node can serve up records without users having to implicitly trust them.
+The query results will always arrive signed with a key that can be verified to ensure malicous middle-boxes cant get away with modifying records.

+**Potential problems?**

+- Solana may be fast, but the RPC communication with the Solana chain may be significantly slower than DNS over UDP
+- If RPC communication becomes the bottleneck, we end up having to implement time-synchronized caching servers with fairly complex validation/stacking mechanics to penalize drift and inadherence to signed record TTL expiry times
+- It may not be necessary to replace DNSSEC entirely, it's possible to just sign the same root public key used on the TLD in Solana, and use DNSSEC from there on down the chain (checking against the Solana root key instead of the implicitly trusted root-server-published key)

 ---

 ## Quickstart